MichalZienkowicz/BirdNET-model-evaluation/README.md

 # BirdNET-model-evaluation
-Evaluation of BirdNET-Analyzer v2.1.0 model performance on the database of polish birds audio recordings
+Evaluation of BirdNET-Analyzer v2.1.0 model performance on the database of Polish birds audio recordings

 ## BirdNET